vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/README.md

 **************

+<h3>AlphaFold_models</h3>

-The folder **AlphaFold_models** contain the models computed by AlphaFold-multimer.
+Contain the models computed by AlphaFold-multimer.
 It also contains a csv files recapitulating the dockQ score of each AlphaFold model.
 Please note that the folder contains only one AlphaFold model per entry, the one with the best DockQ score.

 **************

+<h3>Random_Forest_analysis</h3>

-The folder **Random_Forest_analysis** contains files from the random forest analysis:
+Contains files from the random forest analysis:

 - files rf_topkXX.out: those files correspond to the probability for each entry to be a physiological dimer calculated using the random forest method on the features used by the teams (221 features in total).
 They contain three columns: entry id | label | probability; the label column indicates if an entry is a physiological dimer (=1) or not (=0), the probability denotes the probability calculated with the random forest that the entry is a physiological dimer.
 There are 5 different files, using the top 5, 10, 20, 50 and 221 features of the dataset.